 Changes in Stool and Urine Color.
 Urine may become much darker, while stools lose their brown color, becoming a pale, clay color.
 This is often due to the bile duct being blocked.
 Stools can also have a odd, strong smell.
 Unsure of what your symptoms may be?
 Try the Symptom Checker to see what your symptoms could mean.

 What to Do If You Have Pancreatic Cancer SymptomsIf you are experiencing any of the symptoms of pancreatic cancer, see your doctor.
-Even if they are not related to pancreatic cancer in the end, they are symptoms that do warrant a medical evaluation.
+Even if they are not related to pancreatic cancer in the end, they do warrant a medical evaluation.
 More than likely, you do not have pancreatic cancer.
-Pancreatic cancer is considered to be a rare type of cancer.
+Pancreatic cancer is considered to be a rare disease.